Enumerating 3-generated axial algebras of Monster type: Configuration of axes

-Suppose that the order of $\tau_a \tau_b$ is $3$.
-Since by assumption $A$ contains no $6\A$ subalgebras, $\la \la a, b \ra \ra$ and $\la \la c, b \ra \ra$ are algebras of type $3\A$, or $3\C$.
+Suppose that the order of $\tau_d \tau_e$ is $3$.
+Since by assumption $A$ contains no $6\A$ subalgebras, $\lla d, e \rra$ and $\lla f, e \rra$ are algebras of type $3\A$, or $3\C$.
 These only have one orbit of axes under $D$ so, as above, the subalgebras are equal and again the involutions are distinct.

-In both cases, $c = a$ and so $\tau_a$ has the uniqueness property. \end{proof}
+In both cases, $f= d$ and so $\tau_d$ is unique. \end{proof}

-In this paper, we are particularly interested in the $4$-algebra case where there are no $6\A$, or $5\A$ subalgebras.

-\begin{corollary} If $A$ has no $6\A$ subalgebras and the Miyamoto involution $x$ does not lie in $O_2(G)$ then $x$ has the uniqueness property. \end{corollary} \begin{proof} Suppose that the order of the product $xy$ is even for all $y \in x^G$.
-Then, $\la x, y\ra$ is nilpotent for all $y \in x^G$ and, by Baer's Theorem, $x \in O_2(G)$, a contradiction.
-So, there exists some $y \neq x$ in $x^G$ such that the order of $xy$ is odd.
+\begin{corollary} If $A$ has no $6\A$ subalgebras and the Miyamoto involution $u$ does not lie in $O_2(G)$, then $u$ is unique. \end{corollary} \begin{proof} Suppose that the order of the product $uv$ is even for all $v \in u^G$.
+Then, $\la u, v\ra$ is a $2$-group for all $v \in u^G$ and, by Baer's Theorem, $u \in O_2(G)$, a contradiction.
+So, there exists some $v \neq u$ in $u^G$ such that the order of $uv$ is odd.
 Since these are Miyamoto involutions, this order is either $3$, or $5$.
-As we assume there are no $6\A$ subalgebras, by Lemma \ref{uniqueprop}, $x$ has the uniqueness property. \end{proof}
+As we assume there are no $6\A$ subalgebras, by Lemma \ref{uniqueprop}, $u$ is unique. \end{proof}

-What can be said about the stabiliser $G_a$ of an axis when it does not have the uniqueness property?
+What can be said about the stabiliser $G_d$ of an axis when it is not unique?
 We introduce a property that is slightly weaker than uniqueness.